 Italians love their salads.
 There is always a salad at the family meal.

 A salad isn’t just a lettuce salad though.
 Tomato salads, broccoli salad, potato salad (no mayo over here), zucchini salad, yada yada, baccala salad.
 We often consider marinated and pickled veggies a salad when we’re in a pinch.
+And yes, even something like Hitchcock Farms’ Broccoli burratta recipe could technically be a salad.
+If you think hard enough.

 Here I have recreated a popular salad from my childhood.
 Broccoli salad was one of my Mom’s greatest hits if you ask me!
 I added cauliflower this time, along with the greens that surround the head.
 I also use scallions instead of red onions because that’s one of the only ways I can get onions past Eric.
 Feel free to add more or change up the onions if you’d like!